NeueDarshan/simple_ConTeXt/README.md

 (Alternatively, you can just `git clone` the repository into your Sublime Text (ST) packages directory.)
 Afterwards, there are some optional things to set up.

+### ConTeXt

+As an aside, to install/update ConTeXt itself, I would recommend looking on the ConTeXt wiki [here][context-install] for general instructions.
+In particular, to set up a so-called Standalone/Minimals installation there is also [this][context-standalone] invaluable page.

 ### Builder

-To get the builder working, it needs to be able to find the `context` program on your machine.
+To get the builder working, it needs to be able to find the `context` program (or `mtxrun`) on your machine.
 If you have only one version of `context` installed and it's on your environment `PATH` variable, then you don't need to do anything.

 Otherwise, you should tell simple ConTeXt where `context` is located at.
 To do so, open the simple ConTeXt settings file via